ayshahAljedani/sum20-git-lab/answers.md/answers.md

         .DS_Store
         answers.md/

-nothing added to commit but untracked files present (use "git add" to track) Answer 7:
+ansewrs 6:
+On branch master

+No commits yet

+Changes to be committed:
+  (use "git rm --cached <file>..." to unstage)

+        new file:   answers.md/answers.md

+Untracked files:
+  (use "git add <file>..." to include in what will be committed)

+        .DS_Store
+Answer 7:
     Initial commit